Admissions - September 2022

 - Mandatory practicum health and safety requirements must be completed by students prior to student field/clinical placements.
 Successful placement completion is required for students to progress to program completion.
 To qualify for field/clinical placement learning experiences, students must present the following at the start of the program in accordance with pre-admission information provided by the College:

-- A complete immunization record including MMR and Tdap.
-Seasonal flu vaccination is recommended during flu season (October - March).
+- A complete immunization record including MMR, Tdap and COVID-19.
+Seasonal flu vaccination is recommended during flu season (October – March).

 - TB Testing: Evidence of current 2-step or previous 2-step + current 1-step if more than one year has passed since 2-step testing.

 - A Police Check for Vulnerable Sector Screening (VSS).
 Police Checks must be clear of any unpardoned criminal offences.
 An unclear criminal record may result in the inability to participate in field placement/clinical which will jeopardize progress in the program.
 Acceptance for placement is at the discretion of the agency; some agencies may request students to provide a VSS completed within six months of placement start date.
 Students with criminal records are advised to meet with the program chair for academic counselling to determine program suitability.

 You might be eligible to enter a program at an advanced level, or be exempt from a course, if you have formal post-secondary education.
 Learn more about

 credit transfer opportunities.

 Some Conestoga programs have pathways for current students, including certificate-to-diploma, diploma-to-diploma and diploma-to-degree opportunities.
 Learn more about

 Conestoga partners with other post-secondary institutions, allowing students the opportunity to study elsewhere, usually in pursuit or an academic credential.
 Learn more about